 by Jacqueline Susann

 "Valley of the Dolls" by author Jacqueline Susan (US), is a growth epic of friendship and life.
 The novel tells the story of three girls who grew up in the collision of dreams and reality.
 On the huge and prosperous stage of destiny in New York, three fledgling young girls grow up in the collision of dreams and reality.

-They cherish each other, experience happiness and misunderstandings, and eventually reach the same goal by different routes.
+They cherish each other, experience happiness and misunderstandings, and eventually reach the same goal through different routes.
 It doesn't matter whether they are right or wrong.
 All of them are fighting secretly for their dreams and dignity.
 "Valley of the Dolls" and "Gone with the Wind" "Kill a Mockingbird" Leguinness's three best-selling novels worldwide

 Annie, an independent girl, kind, and firm, is a devout believer in love.
 The man who exposed the British temperament that broke into her life in the summer has the mystery of the true love of her life trapped.

 Jennifer, with all her beauty, can't get rid of the shadow of the family.
-From the ignorant youth in Europe to the stable life in the United States, and then to France where she has achieved fame, she longed for a perfect family and marriage, but she was left forever.
+From the ignorant youth in Europe to a stable life in the United States, and then to France where she achieved fame, she longed for a perfect family and marriage, but she was left forever.

-Nili, a flame-like girl, possesses the brilliant talent and vigorous vitality that is not commensurate with her petite figure.
+Nili, a flame-like girl, possesses brilliant talent and vigorous vitality that is not commensurate with her petite figure.
 The fireworks of fame and fortune bloomed again and again, but she fell into an endless cycle of loneliness and emptiness.

 On the huge and prosperous stage of destiny in New York, three fledgling young girls grow up in the collision of dreams and reality.
-They cherish each other, experience happiness and misunderstandings, and eventually reach the same goal by different routes.
+They cherish each other, experience happiness and misunderstandings, and eventually reach the same goal through different routes.
 It doesn't matter whether it is right or wrong, everyone is fighting secretly for their dreams and dignity.